What it does: Proprietary trading

 SIG’s culture is very well aligned with their approach to business.
 They care about bringing the best and the brightest thinkers into the business.
 The dress is casual.
 They care about how you think not how you dress.
 Unusual for a financial trading firm, they are not constrained by traditional approaches, unnecessary bureaucracy or ‘red tape’, which means that everyone across the business is able to create innovative solutions to challenging problems, every day.
 The environment is highly collaborative and dynamic.
 It is common to see software developers, traders and quants debating ideas in the kitchen or huddled around a trader’s workstation discussing the best way to overcome an issue or improve a trading idea.

 SIG does not actively publicise its social inclusion policies or activity, although it is obvious when looking at their social media activity that they are actively involved in a multitude of social causes.
-They let their employees drive their social agenda through supporting what’s important to their employees through the SIG Donation Matching Program.
+They let their employees drive their social agenda by supporting what’s important to their employees through the SIG Donation Matching Program.
 They also support various social activities, both locally and globally, throughout the year, such as Christmas appeals, charity health and fitness challenges, and donating all of their leftover food (they provide a fully stocked kitchen and catered lunch every day) to local homeless shelters.

 Globally, SIG seeks to recruit “intellectually curious and motivated students” who are also communicative, detail-orientated, and team players.
 The firm’s recruitment efforts focus on finding graduates to work primarily in trading, technology and quant research.